How to make a line follower robot using Arduino and L298N | 4-way line tracking sensor module

 Code explanation

-Firstly, motor pins and robot speed defined.
+Firstly, motor pins and robot speed are defined.

 //Motor one